greenelab/core-accessory-interactome/2_correlation_analysis/spell_vs_counts_experiment/README.md

 There are two possible correlation matrices we can use for our analysis:

-1. Correlation of the MR counts expression matrix
+1. Correlation of the median-ratio counts expression matrix
-2. Correlation of the MR counts that have been processed using SPELL
+2. Correlation of the median-ratio counts that have been processed using SPELL

 **About the correlation matrices**